 It’s the most wonderful, joyous time of the year!
-Eggnog, presents, snow, and stories around the fire place.
-Grandma breathing so shallowly in her chair you're not sure whether she's sleeping or dead.
-So break out all your... terrifying, scary Christmas movies?
+So break out all your terrifying, scary Christmas movies.
 Sure, during the festive holiday season, you typically gather your family before the old mind control box to watch jolly movies that make you feel grateful, happy, and warm inside.
 But just in case you want to switch things up, check out the best Christmas horror films ever made.
-They'll be especially fun to watch with relatives who've had so much to drink they're disoriented, and don't know where the screaming is coming from.

 Most of the dark holiday movies on this list feature a combination of horror and comedy.
-There's a fair number of straight-up Christmas slasher films that put a knife in Santa’s hands, but a lot of these flicks effectively blend black comedy and horror, helping audiences laugh and scream (and maybe cry, if you're too young or weak-willed to derive pleasure from such raucous blood sport) at the same time.
+There's a fair number of straight-up Christmas slasher films that put a knife in Santa’s hands, but a lot of these flicks effectively blend black comedy and horror, helping audiences laugh and scream at the same time.
 In addition to such "ho, ho, ho"-inducing slaughterfests, you may be surprised to find one very traditional holiday classic on this list that doesn’t feature a drop of blood, but is sure to cause a whole heap of existential terror.

 So put the children to bed, and remember: the family that slays together stays together.
 Don’t see your favorite Christmas horror movie on the list?
 Add it in the comments section below.

-Five-year-old Billy is placed in an orphanage after witnessing the murder of his parents at the hands of a killer in a Santa suit in the beginning of Silent Night, Deadly Night.
+Five-year-old Billy is placed in an orphanage after witnessing the offing of his parents at the hands of someone in a Santa suit in the beginning of Silent Night, Deadly Night.
 When Billy is released into the world at the age of 18, he gets a job at a toy store, where he's asked to dress as Santa for Christmas.
-Reliving past trauma as he has a violent encounter in the present sends Billy on a murderous rampage in this controversial, classic slasher film that spawned four sequels and one remake.
+Reliving past horrors as he has a dangerous encounter in the present sends Billy on a rampage in this controversial, classic slasher film that spawned four sequels and one remake.